 Will you be financing your home?

 If you plan on financing your home, there are some very important factors to consider as you begin this process.
 The first thing to realize is that not all loans are the same and not all lenders are the same.
 So what does that mean?
 Basically it means that there are MANY different types of loans, even within the traditional VA, Conventional, and FHA loan types.
+It is also important to understand that there are many types of home loan programs available for consumers, but not all lenders offer all programs that are available.
+I work closely with lenders who offer a vast selection of these loan programs that could save you thousands of dollars based on your situation.

 Considerations that affect your ability to obtain a loan and your interest rate include (but certainly not limited to): Income, Credit History & Score, Debt to Income Ratio, and Down Payment Ability.